Use Webhooks

 Full PUT Update

-The following is an example of a full HTTP PUT request for updating the details of an existing webhook configuration.
+The following is an example of a full HTTP PUT request for updating the full details of an existing webhook configuration.

 curlpython